CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Hashing, Sets, and Maps.md

 > - `Set<K> keySet()`: Returns a `Set` containing all of the keys in the map
 > - `Collection<V> values()`: Returns a `Collection` containing all of the values in the map (the `Collection` must be able to support duplicates since there could be duplicate values)

 Note: If we modify a key set, then the map that the key set was generated from will also be modified.
+The same applies to the collection of values.

 Java has several classes for sets, including `HashMap`, `LinkedHashMap`, and `TreeMap`.
 They do the same thing as the classes mentioned above for the `Set` interface except with maps instead.

-Maps could also be implemented using two parallel unsorted arrays, or we could sort them by key, or using a single array of key/value pairs (objects)
+Maps could also be implemented using two parallel unsorted arrays, or we could sort them by key, or using a single array of key/value pairs (objects).

+Binary search trees are often used to implement maps, where each nonempty element contains a key, the associated value, and left and right child references.
+Because of this, it is necessary that we are able to compare the key (by having a generic type extend `Comparable` or using a `Comparator`).